Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_questions.md

 # Chatbot Answers Questions

-Perfect, Personal Assistant Creator!
-Your bot remembers names!
-But chatbots should answer QUESTIONS too!
-Can you make it respond to common questions?

-## 🎯 Today's Mission
 Add question-answering abilities to your chatbot!

-## 📚 Before You Start
-You know how to use multiple `elif` statements.

-## Let's Do It!
+## What to Do
-1. Read the code - see all the questions it can answer!
-2. Press the green **Run** button
+1. Press Run
-3. Ask it questions!
+2. Ask it questions!

 ```python
 print("=== MY PERSONAL CHATBOT ===")